Not Your Father's Music Player

 The SE180 DAP comes packaged with the SEM1 module, which is equipped with the flagship ESS ES9038PRO DAC chip.
 These days DAC chips are just a part of the sound signature equation, and one thing that the SE180 boasts that other DAPs can't is a completely separated DAC section from the rest of the machine.
 This means that the power and RF signals/noise from the main unit is completely blocked by the engineering design of the DAP.
 Less noise also means a more pure auditory experience.

 The ES9038PRO is an excellent DAC, providing a surprising amount of detail and clarity to your audio.
-I would say it's on the analytical side of the spectrum, but not totally inaccessible for those who prefer a warmer sound.
+I would say it's on the analytical side of balanced, but not totally inaccessible for those who prefer a warmer sound.
 Don't worry though, if you don't like it you can always swap it out for a different DAC from a different module.
 That single factor is why I've been a fan of iBasso since they allow the user to tailor their sound to their personal preferences: listen to your music the way you want to.
 For my testing session, I paired the SE180 with the Focal Utopia and a Black Dragon Premium cable.

 I'm a sucker for some solid '80s bops and synthpop, and the newer artist LeBrock hits the spot most of the time.
 The song "Intersteller" harkens back to a simpler time of pure rock, synths, and long permed hair.
 The low end is present and tight, but not bloated or overbearing.
 The soundstage really shows off on the chorus, expanding open like opening the windows on a windy day.
 The SE180 presents a balanced sound overall and never lacks detail from the excellent ES9038PRO.
 I can hear the extension in the low mids on the analog synths, something that really stands out and produces much better quality samples than digital synths.
 The detail is superb on the SE180.